MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/ctype-class.md

 ### <a name="parameters"></a>Parametreler

+*_Refs*<br/>
-*_Refs* nesne için bellek yönetimi türünü belirtmek için kullanılan bir tamsayı değeri.
+ Bellek yönetimi için nesne türünü belirtmek için kullanılan tamsayı değeri.

 ### <a name="remarks"></a>Açıklamalar